Planning & Treatment

 5. Take notes

 When you talk with your health care professional about your thyroid health, consider bringing along a notepad and pen so you can jot down notes.
 You can also record the appointment on your smartphone (with your health care professional's permission) or bring along a friend or relative to take notes while you ask questions.
 Don't feel bad if you have trouble understanding your condition or treatment.
 Medical care can be quite complex, and it's better to ask for a second or third explanation than to be left in the dark about your care.

 Here's a great tip: When you have questions for your health care professional, write them down before your appointment so you can cover all your queries efficiently.
 This allows you to have all your questions answered efficiently, in the time set aside for your appointment.

 6. Follow your treatment plan exactly

 You can get the best possible treatment outcome by following your thyroid care plan exactly.
 Take your medications as prescribed and be sure to follow your health care professional's instructions about when and how to take medication.
 (For example, if you take levothyroxine, taking it with food or certain other medications or supplements could interfere with its effectiveness.)
-Before you leave your health care professional's office, make sure you understand exactly what your treatment plan entails, and follow each step to the letter.
+Before you leave your health care professional's office, make sure you understand exactly what your treatment plan entails, and follow each step carefully.
 If questions arise after you leave your health care professional's office, call for clarification.

 7. Take supplements only after consulting with your health care professional